 Groups pull together a number of students sharing a common concern to provide an opportunity for support, building skills, and personal growth.
-Please check the bulletin board outside the Counseling Office or the Counseling Services website for upcoming groups.
+Check the groups page to learn more.

 Educational presentations, outreach and workshops

 The Student Counseling Center also provides self-help materials for students who are not comfortable seeing us directly.
-These resources can be found outside the Counseling Center (HMU 147) next to the Office of Student Affairs.
-They provide information about depression, anxiety, relationships, self-esteem, rape survivor assistance, and other mental health topics.
+These resources can be found outside the Counseling Center.
+They provide information about depression, anxiety, relationships, rape survivor assistance, and other mental health topics.